zhongyin/zhongyin.github.io/README.md

 ## Python

+- [autojump](https://github.com/wting/autojump) - A cd command that learns - easily navigate directories from the command line
 - [cascadia-code](https://github.com/microsoft/cascadia-code) - This is a fun, new monospaced font that includes programming ligatures and is designed to enhance the modern look and feel of the Windows Terminal.
 - [superset](https://github.com/apache/superset) - Apache Superset is a Data Visualization and Data Exploration Platform
 - [youtube-dl](https://github.com/ytdl-org/youtube-dl) - Command-line program to download videos from YouTube.com and other video sites